system-transparency/system-transparency/README.md

 make sign
 ```

-If you want to go with the netboot feature of _stboot_ have set the corresponding parameters in `run.config` you can upload the OS package to your provisioning server with:
+If you want to go with the netboot feature of _stboot_ have set the corresponding parameters in `.config` you can upload the OS package to your provisioning server with:

 ```bash
 make upload